On the computability of conditional probability: Positive Results

-Note that one could provide an alternative proof using the ``rejection sampling'' method, which is used to define the semantics of conditioning on discrete random variables in several probabilistic programming languages.
-This could, for example, be formalized by using least fixed points or unbounded search.

-A related situation is one where a computable random variable $\rv X$ concentrates on a finite or countable subset of a computable metric space.
-In this case, Equation~\eqref{charasoeu} is well-defined and characterizes every version of the conditional distribution, but the event $\{ \rv X = x\}$, for $x \in \supp(\Pr_{\rv X})$, is not decidable.
-However, if the countable subset is discrete, then each such event is almost decidable.
-In order to characterize the computability of conditioning in this setting, we first define a notion of computability for discrete subsets of computable metric spaces.

-\begin{definition}[Computably discrete set] Let $S$ be a computable metric space.
-We say that a (finite or countably infinite) subset $D \subseteq S$ is a \defn{computably discrete subset} when there exists a function $f : S \to \Nats$ that is computable and injective on $D$.
-We call $f$ the \defn{witness} to the computable discreteness of $D$. \end{definition}
+\begin{definition}[Computably discrete set] Let $S$ be a computable Polish space.
+A subset $D \subseteq S$ is \defn{computably discrete} when there exists a function $f \colon S \to \Nats$ that is computable and injective on $D$.
+In particular, such a $D$ is countable.
+We call $f$ the \defn{witness} to the discreteness of $D$. \end{definition}

-The following result is an easy consequence of the definition of computably discrete subsets and the computability of conditional distributions given discrete observations.